Panic in Startupland!

 Startupland is in panic mode.
 Months ago, pundits lectured about the new normal; now, they are counting their losses.
 What happened?

-The new normal was a bunch of things: 100x ARR fundraising multiple, IPO shares that double on the first trading day, cash flows considered a bad disease, large secondary round for founders and insiders, hedge funds flooding the later-stage market, meme stocks that 10x overnight, oversubscribed fundraising rounds every six months, acquisitions with over-valued stocks, and more strangeness I can't even recall.
+The new normal was a bunch of things: 100x ARR fundraising multiple, IPO shares that doubled on the first trading day, cash flows considered a bad disease, large secondary round for founders and insiders, hedge funds flooding the later-stage market, meme stocks that 10x overnight, oversubscribed fundraising rounds every six months, acquisitions with over-valued stocks, and more strangeness I can't even recall.

 I was skeptical.
 I wrote in How to Beat the Market: